nsaunders/purescript-typedenv/README.md

 variable corresponds to each field).

-This library attempts to address these issues by extending a configuration model like the above with the small amount of additional information required to read it from the environment⁠—the name of the environment variable corresponding to each field.
+This library attempts to address these issues by extending a configuration model like the above with the small amount of additional information required to read it from the environment⁠, which is the name of the environment variable corresponding to each field.
 For example:

 ```purescript
 type Config =